jeremytammik/tbc/a/1816_wpf_addin_template.md

 twitter:

- the #RevitAPI #DynamoBim @AutodeskForge @AutodeskRevit #bim #ForgeDevCon
+WPF versus WinForms in Revit add-ins and a WPF template for the #RevitAPI #DynamoBim @AutodeskForge @AutodeskRevit #bim #ForgeDevCon http://bit.ly/wpftemplate

-The long-standing topic of WinForms versus WPF for Revit add-in user interface seems to be reaching a resolution &ndash; WinForms or WPF?
+The long-standing topic of WinForms versus WPF for Revit add-in user interface seems to be nearing a conclusion &ndash; WinForms or WPF?
 &ndash; Revit WPF template
 &ndash; Readme